- Life & Money

 You’ve come a long way since ramen noodle dinners in your college dorm room.
 Maybe you’re married.
 Perhaps you’ve purchased a home.
 You might have a few youngsters now who rely on you for everything.
 If any (or all) of these situations apply to you, odds are life insurance has come up in a conversation or two.

 As you start researching life insurance policies, you’ll likely come across two of the most common: term and whole life insurance.
 Term life insurance, which covers you for a limited timeframe, might catch your eye with its lower premiums.
-Indeed, a whole life insurance policy is more expensive, but there are several reasons why paying more might make sense.
-Here’s a closer look at what makes whole life insurance different from a term life policy.
+Indeed, premiums for a whole life insurance policy are typically more expensive, but there are several reasons why paying more might make sense.
+Here’s a closer look at what makes whole life insurance more valuable than a term life policy.

 Benefits of whole life insurance